 Hyperphosphatemia can also occur with excessive oral phosphate administration and occasionally with overzealous use of enemas containing phosphate.

 Hyperphosphatemia can be spurious in cases of hyperproteinemia (eg, in multiple myeloma Multiple Myeloma Multiple myeloma is a cancer of plasma cells that produce monoclonal immunoglobulin and invade and destroy adjacent bone tissue.
-Common manifestations include lytic lesions in bones causing... read more or macroglobulinemia Macroglobulinemia Macroglobulinemia is a malignant plasma cell disorder in which B cells produce excessive amounts of IgM M-proteins.
-Manifestations may include hyperviscosity, bleeding, recurring infections... read more ), dyslipidemia Dyslipidemia Dyslipidemia is elevation of plasma cholesterol, triglycerides (TGs), or both, or a low high-density lipoprotein cholesterol level that contributes to the development of atherosclerosis.
-Causes... read more , hemolysis, or hyperbilirubinemia.
+Common manifestations include lytic lesions in bones that cause... read more or macroglobulinemia Macroglobulinemia Macroglobulinemia is a malignant plasma cell disorder in which B cells produce excessive amounts of IgM M-proteins.
+Manifestations may include hyperviscosity, bleeding, recurrent infections... read more ), dyslipidemia Dyslipidemia Dyslipidemia is elevation of plasma cholesterol, triglycerides (TGs), or both, or a low high-density lipoprotein cholesterol (HDL-C) level that contributes to the development of atherosclerosis... read more , hemolysis, or hyperbilirubinemia.

 Calcium carbonate and calcium acetate are frequently used as phosphate binders.
-But their use requires close monitoring because of the possibility of excessive calcium × phosphate product causing vascular calcification in dialysis patients taking calcium-containing binders.
+But their use requires close monitoring because of the possibility of excessive calcium × phosphate product causing vascular calcification in patient on dialysis who are taking calcium-containing binders.

-A phosphate-binding resin without calcium, sevelamer, is widely used in dialysis patients in doses of 800 to 2400 mg orally 3 times a day with meals.
-Lanthanum carbonate is another phosphate binder that lacks calcium and is used in dialysis patients.
+A phosphate-binding resin without calcium, sevelamer, is widely used in patients on dialysis.
+It is given in doses of 800 to 2400 mg orally 3 times a day with meals.
+Lanthanum carbonate is another phosphate binder that lacks calcium and is used in patients on dialysis.
 It is given in doses of 500 to 1000 mg orally 3 times a day with meals.

-Sucroferric oxyhydroxide combines the need many dialysis patients have for elemental iron with phosphate binding.
+Sucroferric oxyhydroxide combines elemental iron with phosphate binding because many patients on dialysis need both.
 It is given in doses of 500 mg orally 3 times a day with meals.

 Hemodialysis Hemodialysis In hemodialysis, a patient’s blood is pumped into a dialyzer containing 2 fluid compartments configured as bundles of hollow fiber capillary tubes or as parallel, sandwiched sheets of semipermeable... read more does remove some phosphate, but not enough to allow most patients with end-stage renal disease to avoid significant hyperphosphatemia without dietary interventions.